INTRODUCTION

 FOR FURTHER STUDY

 1. Read Acts 22:1-5; Acts 26:1-5 and Philippians 3:4-6.
 What do these passages say about Paul (Saul)?
-(NOTE TO PARENTS: have children read the passages or listen for specific descriptions about Paul)
+(NOTE TO PARENTS: have children read the passages or listen for specific descriptions about Paul)2.
+According to Romans 1:1, what made Paul a different man?

 3. If you want your life to be different, what must take place?